-In order to shut down the stove, close the primary air controls, then close the secondary air slider by moving the handle all the way to the left.
+In order to shut down the stove, close the primary air controls, then close the secondary and tertiary air sliders.
 If the controls are left in this position, the fire will be starved of air and will go out.
-If you want to revive the fire it is recommended that the primary air controls are open first, then open the secondary air slider.
+If you want to revive the fire it is recommended that the primary air controls are open first, and then open the secondary and tertiary air sliders.